SkylineCommunications/dataminer-docs/user-guide/Advanced_Functionality/DIS/Developing/Developing_Automation_scripts_as_Visual_Studio_solutions.md

 ## Saving a compiled script to a file

-To save a compiled version of an Automation script to a file (with all C# code in its Exe block), do the following:
+To save a compiled version of an Automation script to a file (with all C# code in its Exe blocks), do the following:

 1. Open the XML file containing the Automation script that you want to compile.
 1. Select *File \> Save Compiled Script As...*